Sign Up Here For KARA’s Free Friday Morning Real Story

 People much smarter than me have clearly explained the underlying institutional dysfunctions that ensure the next (inevitable) police shootings.

-Dallas Police Chief David Brown accurately stated that law enforcement has become the safety system in schools, a primary community mental health service provider, and of course the armed responder to a growing number of society’s violent problems.
+Retiring Dallas Police Chief David Brown accurately stated that law enforcement has become the safety system in schools, a primary community mental health service provider, and… the armed responder to a growing number of society’s violent problems.

 I have listened to police and police chiefs talk about dealing with this growing number of unpredictable, mentally unstable people (and even whole families).
 They know that the center cannot hold and that the weak link breaks and bad things happen.

 Dallas Police Chief David Brown and MN Sheriff Rich Stanek speaking out about how armed law enforcement officers are now the front line in managing more and more of societies problems is just the beginning.
 Imagine what it is like to be the officer facing down a suicidal person.

 Sheriff Stanek and his fellow Washington and Ramsey Sheriffs threatening to sue the State of MN for not providing timely mental health services to the troubled people in their squad cars and jails thereby turning law officers into mental health service providers may be the most effective way of drawing attention to the massive under-treatment of traumatized children soon to impact schools, communities and law enforcement in this nation.

 As a Hennepin County volunteer guardian ad-Litem, I have come to know second and third-generation families of under-treated traumatized children with drug problems, violent boyfriends and serious mental health problems that are now having their own next generation of soon to be neglected and abused (traumatized) children.
 Children who will bring their drug and behavioral problems to school and the community.
 It’s inevitable that there will be another generation of traumatized children entering our schools every five years and squad cars soon after.